echungg1/RecipeAnalysis/README.md

 | 412 broccoli casserole               | 306168 |        40 | 0.666667 |        5 |         6 |               9 | 2008-05-30  |                5 | since there are already 411 recipes for broccoli casserole posted to "zaar" ,i decided to call this one  #412 broccoli casserole.i don't think there are any like this one in the database. i based this one on the famous "green bean casserole" from campbell's soup. but i think mine is better since i don't like cream of mushroom soup.submitted to "zaar" on may 28th,2008 |
 | 412 broccoli casserole               | 306168 |        40 | 0.666667 |        5 |         6 |               9 | 2008-05-30  |                5 | since there are already 411 recipes for broccoli casserole posted to "zaar" ,i decided to call this one  #412 broccoli casserole.i don't think there are any like this one in the database. i based this one on the famous "green bean casserole" from campbell's soup. but i think mine is better since i don't like cream of mushroom soup.submitted to "zaar" on may 28th,2008 |

+### Univariate Analysis
+We examined the distribution of `rating`.
+We noticed that it was skewed left, showing that more recipes tended to be rated higher.
+As `rating` increased, the number of recipes in that rating category increased as well.
+This could be due to the fact that people are afraid to degrade other people’s hard work.

+<iframe
+  src="/RecipeAnalysis/assets/ratingdist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Bivariate Analysis
+We examined the `hours` column as it relates to the number of ingredients(`n_ingredients`).
+We can notice that there is a general positive trend.
+As the number of ingredients increases, the cooking time typically increases as well.
+This follows our intuition that more complicated recipes involve more ingredients and will take longer to complete.
+Later, we will further explore this relationship.

+<iframe
+  src="/RecipeAnalysis/assets/hrsingredients.html"
+  width="600"
+  height="600"
+  frameborder="0"
+></iframe>

+### Pivot Table